Janet and Thomalyn

 "No matter what terrors happen next, your grip on me must last."

-"This will be terribly hard to do, dear Janet, because to break your grip the Fairy Queen is likely to turn me into beast after horrible beast in your arms.
-Yet if you can hold tight and not let me go, then no harm will come to you and I'll be mortal again forever.
+"I'm afraid that will be terribly hard, dear Janet," said Tomalyn, "because to break your grip the Fairy Queen is likely to turn me into beast after horrible beast in your arms.
+Yet if you can hold tight and not let go, then no harm will come to you and I'll be mortal again forever.
 If you can do this, once the spell is broken, wrap me with your green mantle and cover me out of sight."
 He held his breath for a moment.
 "My lady, that's the only way."

 Anxiously, they parted.
 That night, in a gloomy and dark eerie stillness in the air, Janet made her way to Miles Cross and there she hid behind a large oak tree.
 Just before midnight, she heard the tinkling of bridles and knew the fairies were on the move.
-From behind the tree, she watched the first black steed pass, a horse ridden by the proud Fairy Queen, then a brown.
+From behind the tree, she watched the first black steed pass, a horse ridden by the proud Fairy Queen.

-Quickly she ran to the milk-white steed and pulled the rider down.
+Next a brown mare passed, followed by a milk-white steed.
+Quickly Janet ran to the milk-white horse and pulled the rider down.

 Thunder rolled across the sky and the stars flashed as bright as day.
 Confusion reigned amongst the fairies.
-The Fairy Queen threw her outstretched finger to the fallen rider and called loudly: "Thomalyn!"
+The Fairy Queen threw her outstretched finger to the fallen rider.
+She called out loudly: "Thomalyn, the curse is upon you!"

-Janet's arms and hands were on fire, but somehow she held on.
+Janet's arms and hands were on fire but somehow she still held on.

 Then... it was over.
 In her arms was Thomalyn himself, fully human and grinning.
 Giddy with relief and joy, Janet remembered to wrap him in her green mantle.
 The Queen of Fairies rose to her full height, and what an angry woman was she.
 "An ill death may she die!" cried the Queen, pointing to Janet, "for she's taken away the bonniest knight in all my company.
 Had I known what I would see this night, I'd have taken out his eyes and put in pegs to block his sight!"

 But neither Janet nor Thomalyn was afraid anymore of the Fairy Queen.
-The two knew they were safe from her power.
+The two of them knew they were safe from her power.

-So Janet and Thomalyn returned to her home at the grey castle where they were soon married in a grand ceremony, and the two of them lived happily ever after.
+Janet and Thomalyn returned to her home at the castle where they were soon married in a grand ceremony, and the two of them lived happily ever after.

 end